The Menz PB Spezial Pistol

 Adalbert KÓdits was a Hungarian firearms designer who has left only a few traces in the historical record.
 Most of what we know about KÓdits comes from the recollections of a gentleman who was a resident of Suhl prior to World War II, and is reproduced in the 1985 article by Dvorsky and Tillig.
 KÓdits worked in the firearms industry in Belgium for an unknown length of time, moved to Germany and co-founded the Stanley-Waffengesellschaft m.b.H. in Berlin, and then moved to Suhl around 1930.
 KÓdits is described as a weapons designer and marksman, as well as a bohemian, a bon-vivant, and a womanizer.
 He was a colorful character who was known for exhibitions after the screening of silent films, in which he would shoot an apple off the head of his attractive female companion with a small caliber rifle or shoot a cigarette from the muzzle of his dog.

-In 1931 KÓdits filed a patent for the Stanley rifle, which was a high-capacity .22 with the magazine in the stock (see German patent 526446); however, I do not know if the rifle was manufactured in any quantity, as I have been unable to find advertisements or catalog listings for it.
+In 1930 KÓdits filed a patent for the Stanley rifle, which was a high-capacity .22 with the magazine in the stock (see German patent 526446).
+There were possibly as many as five versions of the Stanley rifle, but production was extremely limited.
+One version of the Stanley rifle is shown in Guns magazine for July of 1958; it holds 56 rounds of .22 long rifle in four tube magazines.
+Despite the 1930 patent date one the Stanley rifle, one model of the gun was advertised in the Noris catalog for 1924, indicating that it had been in development considerably earlier.
 Sometime around 1934 KÓdits designed a 7.65mm pistol with interchangeable barrels, which has come to be known as the P.B.
 Spezial or Special, the design for which he sold to the Menz company.
 The German patent was filed in November 1934, and the first advertisement for the gun appeared in October 1935.
 KÓdits also designed the Olympia air-rifle, which was manufactured by Menz, and which appears in the 1937 Geco (Gustav Genschow & Co.) catalog № 65 along with the P.B.
 Spezial.

 Almost everyone who has written about the Spezial has remarked about the gun’s uncanny resemblance to the Walther PPK, and KÓdits was clearly targeting the same market.
 KÓdits may even have gotten the idea for multiple barrels from Walther, as the company had filed a patent for such a gun in 1931 (German patent 586322); the patent was not granted until September 1933, but KÓdits could easily have heard about it via gun industry gossip.
 In any case, the Spezial is nearly identical in size to the PPK, has a skeletonized grip frame like the PP/PPK, an external hammer, the safety on the slide, and a double-action trigger.
 Disassembly of the two guns is nearly identical, except the block that prevents the slide from being drawn far enough back to remove is integral with the trigger guard in the case of the Walther, and is attached to a lever at the front of the trigger guard on the Spezial.